 My biggest challenge, in my head, was that I couldn’t even draw a picture of this “thing” called bipolar disorder.
 I looked good.
 In fact, I looked really good.
 Would anybody believe I was mentally ill?

-I waited a week until I got up the nerve to ask my parents to dinner.
+I waited a week until I got up the nerve to ask my parents for dinner.
 I took them for a meal at one of their favorite restaurants.
 They seemed suspicious.
 Did I have something to tell them?
 They automatically assumed I was in some sort of trouble.
 I quickly spilled the beans.
 “Mom, Dad, I’ve been diagnosed as bipolar by a psychiatrist,” I said.
 There was a long silence.
 It’s as if I’d told them that I had two months to live Interestingly, they had the same reaction that I had when my doctor told me.